enebular/docs/en/FileDeploys/index.md

 ### Execution

-Setting for you want to deploy execution files
+Setting for if you want to deploy execution files.

 #### Execute On Deploy

-If it's turned on, files are run as the execution files.
+If it's turned on, files run as the execution files.
 The user is same as enebular-runtime-agent.

 #### Max Execution Time

 You can set maximum execution time of **Execution**.
-It's able to set from 0 to 300(5 min)sec.
+Set times are from 0 to 300(5 min)sec.

 If the execution exceeds the maximum execution time, execution is forcibly stopped.